Nova Cadamatre, Master of Wine

 After realizing she had fallen in love with grapevines, Nova transferred to Cornell in the fall of 2004 to be part of their newly introduced Viticulture and Enology undergraduate program.
 During her time in the Finger Lakes, she worked with Shawn Kime, of Thirsty Owl Wine Company and went on to graduate in 2006 as one of the first Viticulture majors from Cornell.
 She moved to CA in 2006 and after several years, they moved up to the North Coast to work with Ed Killian, Head winemaker for Chateau Souverain and Director of Winemaking at Asti Winery.
 Ed was an important mentor, allowing Nova to explore her own talents and organizing opportunities for her to work with other amazing winemakers such as Margo Van Staavern at Chateau St. Jean, Laurie Hook at Beringer Winery, and Scott McLeod, consulting winemaker and former winemaker for the iconic Inglenook.
-Concurrently, Nova began work one of the world’s most difficult wine certifications, the Master of Wine.
+Concurrently, Nova began work one of the world’s most difficult wine certifications, the Master of Wine which she received in the fall of 2017 becoming the first woman winemaker in the US to do so.
 During her MW studies, Nova was taught by many global presences of winemaking including the late Paul Pontallier of Chateau Margaux, Denis Dubourdieu of the University of Bordeaux, and Jean-Rene Matignon of Chateau Pichon Longueville.

 If you are interested in ordering the Trestle Thirty One 2015 Riesling or joining the mailing list please visit our website, Trestle31.com.